 Born in Norwich, England, Hugo (*1979) started taking drum and saxophone lessons from the age of seven.
 He wrote and performed his first piece of music aged nine and became principal drummer of his high school’s big band.
 Hugo’s early love of music, ranging from icons like Buddy Rich and Michael Jackson, to film scores by Jerry Goldsmith and Ennio Morricone, led him to further study piano and composition.
 After graduating from Kingston University, London, Hugo worked as in-house composer for London-based music production company Wise Buddah writing music for radio and commercials.
 In his spare time he wrote music for short films and became an experienced DJ in the London club scene.
 In 2007 he trained with Emmy-winning composer Hummie Mann in Seattle (Pacific Northwest Film Scoring Program) and went on to work for Emmy-nominated composer Joey Newman in Los Angeles, where he gained extensive experience in scoring to picture.

 Hugo’s major commercial break in composition came in 2009 when he wrote the main theme tune for renowned UK radio station Classic FM (10M listeners) which won the Arqiva Commercial Radio Award, the highest accolade in the UK radio industry.

-Hugo currently works out of his studio in Santa Monica, California.
+Hugo currently works out of his studio at Remote Control Productions in Santa Monica, California.